 - 'All Universities' Evening', held annually, in which representatives from the six local universities (CQ University, Curtin, ECU, Murdoch, Notre Dame and UWA) hold a joint presentation on their courses, entry criteria, scholarships and the distinctive educational opportunities each offers. - The Hale School/St Mary's Careers Expo, for students and parents. - The Careers Investigation Series, which focus on specific career areas.
-The format of the evening includes a panel discussion with career/industry representatives, followed by the opportunity for parents and boys to talk to the industry representatives in more detail. - Relevant Careers events are advertised through the Hale School App. - All Year 12 students will meet with the Head of Careers twice during the year to assist with their ideas regarding post-school course and career planning. - Lunchtime talks programme in which industry association representatives, university representatives, employer group speakers and tertiary student speakers give 30-minute presentations to inspire, motivate and inform interested students.
+The format of the evening includes a panel discussion with career/industry representatives, followed by the opportunity for parents and boys to talk to the industry representatives in more detail. - Relevant Careers events are advertised through the Hale School App. - All Year 12 students will meet with Head of Career Development and/or Director of Teaching and Learning at least once during the year to assist with their ideas regarding post-school course and career planning.
+Follow-up meetings are encouraged. - Lunchtime talks programme in which industry association representatives, university representatives, employer group speakers and tertiary student speakers give 30-minute presentations to inspire, motivate and inform interested students.
 These are widely advertised within the School. - Specific advice is provided regarding entry to Medicine and Surgery at Curtin University or Medicine and Dentistry at UWA, including presentations by a representative of the faculty.
 Boarders and other rural background students are specifically assisted. - Presentations on university and TAFE entry processes, on the course selection process and how to maximise the chance of receiving an offer.
-Attendance is compulsory as these talks are given during the school day. - Individual help is provided for: - All Year 12 students with their university or TAFE applications. - All TAFE applications. - Applications to international universities. - Students for whom there are specialised application processes to university and TAFE, such as Indigenous students and international students. - University scholarship information is provided. - The Careers Office is an outstanding resource for students and staff and is supported by the Careers webpage on the School portal.
+Attendance is compulsory as these talks are given during the school day. - Individual help is provided for: - All Year 12 students with their university or TAFE applications. - All TAFE applications. - Applications to international universities. - Students for whom there are specialised application processes to university and TAFE, such as Indigenous students and international students. - University scholarship information is provided. - The Careers Office is an outstanding resource for students and staff and is supported by the Careers webpage on the School portal. - The Career Development Department is an outstanding resource for students and staff and is supported by the Hale School Careers page, CareerLink - VET and Work Experience School portal pages that contain comprehensive details about careers evenings, open days and other helpful information.
+Please also refer to the School App, Careers Message Board, and the School Newsletter.